istio/istio.io/content/en/docs/tasks/observability/kiali/index.md

 see the [Kiali website](http://kiali.io/documentation/latest/features/).
 {{< /idea >}}

 This task uses the [Bookinfo](/docs/examples/bookinfo/) sample application as the example throughout.
+This task assumes the Bookinfo application is installed in the `bookinfo` namespace.

 ## Before you begin